elanez/weather-app-react/README.md

-# A ReactJS Weather App using Weather using OpenWeatherAPI
+# A ReactJS Weather App using OpenWeatherAPI